UTM Tracking: What Are UTM Parameters and How To Use Them?

 In this post, I will help you understand UTM parameters and show you how to use these codes to track your marketing performance.

-You’ll also get access to two Google Analytics report templates that will streamline your client reporting–these will save you loads of hours by automatically tracking your clients’ web analytics under one roof and showing your impact in easy-to-understand reports!
+You’ll also get access to Google Analytics customizable report templates that will streamline your client reporting–these will save you loads of time by automatically tracking your clients’ web analytics under one roof and showing your impact in easy-to-understand reports!

 What Are UTM Tracking Codes?

 UTM parameters are simple snippet codes that you add to the end of a URL to track the performance of campaigns and content.
-You can track 5 standard variants of UTM parameters: source, medium, campaign, term, and content.
+You can track 5 standard variants of UTM parameters: source, campaign medium, campaign, term, and content.
 Dimensions you track via UTM codes show up in your Google analytics reports to give you a clearer insight into marketing performance.
+It is important to set up your Google Analytics account properly to ensure accurate tracking.

 UTM Tracking Parameters Explained